DUNE/dune-justin/docs/overview.md

-To make the most efficient use of the finite computing, network, and storage resources available to the experiment, the design of justIN was driven by the location and availability of data to be processed and it’s proximity to computing capacity as it becomes available.
+To make the most efficient use of the finite computing, network, and storage resources available to the experiment, the design of justIN was driven by the location and availability of data to be processed and its proximity to computing capacity as it becomes available.

 Efficiently matching CPU and data is a long-standing problem in HEP computing.
 We have developed